Organization of the New York City Police Department: Police precincts

 Each patrol borough is composed of precincts.
 Each precinct is responsible for safety and law enforcement within a designated geographic area.
 Police units based in these precincts patrol and respond to emergencies.

-Staten Island now has four precincts: the 120th, 121st (new as of 2013), 122nd, and 123rd.

 Queens South began operating a satellite for the large 105th precinct in the southern part of the precinct next to the Rosedale LIRR station in July 2007.
 This building was, until then, the quarters for the Queens South Task Force, the Queens South Auto-Larceny Unit, the Queens South Anti-Crime Unit, the Queens South Evidence Collection Team, and the Detective Bureau's Queens Major Case Squad.
-A new 116th precinct is being constructed on the site of the parking lot next door to the satellite.
+A new 116th precinct was constructed on the site of the parking lot next door to the satellite.
+The new precinct opened on December 18, 2024.